Wpull requires the following:

 Using git+https://github.com/chfoo/wpull.git@develop#egg=wpull as the path will install Wpull’s develop branch.

 Wpull has pre-built binaries located at https://launchpad.net/wpull/+download.
-These are unsupported and may not be update to date.
+These are unsupported and may not be up to date.

 Please obtain the latest Python release from http://python.org/download/ or your package manager.
 It is recommended to use Python 3.3 or greater.
 Versions 3.2, 3.3, 3.4 are officially supported.